-All projects utilizing federal funding in the TIP are selected from the region's Long Range Transportation Plan (LRTP), which was last updated in 2017.
+All projects utilizing federal funding in the TIP are selected from the region's Long Range Transportation Plan (LRTP), which was last updated in 2022.
 The MTPO uses the ten (10) Planning Factors and the seven (7) National Goals as guiding principles to select projects to include in the LRTP and TIP.
-Future updates to the LRTP will describe, in more detail, the performance measures and targets used to assess system performance, evaluate the performance of the transportation system with respect to the performance targets, and report on progress made.
+The most recent update to the LRTP includes a Transportation System Performance Report that summarizes the status of performance-based planning and programming for the MTPO and describes how the MTPO, and specifically the LRTP, supports progress toward achieving the performance targets, and ultimately supports national transportation goals and performance measures.
 The TIP must link investment priorities to the targets in the LRTP and describe, to the maximum extent practicable, the anticipated effect of the program toward achieving established targets.
 Projects are subject to a performance-based analysis, utilizing a variety of quantitative measures as well as staff analysis.
 Project selection criteria prioritize projects that promote safety and security with additional points being given if the project contains accommodations for alternative modes.
 Safety and security is a primary evaluation category for projects evaluated by the MTPO and included in both the LRTP and the TIP.
-More information on project evaluation and selection can be found in this TIP in section 2.3 (Project Priorities and Criteria) and section 2.4 (Project Selection) and in the LRTP in section 2.3 (Project Evaluation Criteria) and Appendix II.
+More information on project evaluation and selection can be found in this TIP in section 2.3 (Project Priorities and Criteria) and section 2.4 (Project Selection) and in the LRTP in Chapter 6 (Potential Transportation Investments), Appendix G (Project Scoring Methodology), and Appendix H (Project Scoring Results).
 The program of projects and investment priorities included in the TIP support all state performance measure targets.

-6 Financial Plan
+6. Financial Plan

 Each project listed in this TIP has a cost estimate assigned to it.
 Cost estimates are established by phase.
 As with the LRTP, these cost estimates were derived through consultation with local jurisdictions, consultants, Kingsport MTPO staff, TDOT, VDOT, and public transportation providers.
 A cost estimation tool, provided by TDOT, is available as a tool to calculate expected costs.
-Based on the Kingsport MTPO 2040 Long Range Transportation Plan, a 3% annual inflation rate was assumed.
-The MTPO provides this inflation rate to local jurisdictions to assist in cost estimation; however, project costs are ultimately left to the judgement of the sponsoring agency due to primary project knowledge, the variety of inflationary pressures by project type and schedule, and knowledge of historical.
+Based on the Kingsport MTPO 2045 Long Range Transportation Plan, a 5% annual inflation rate was assumed.
+The MTPO provides this inflation rate to local jurisdictions to assist in cost estimation; however, project costs are ultimately left to the judgement of the sponsoring agency due to primary project knowledge, the variety of inflationary pressures by project type and schedule, and knowledge of historical project costs.
 All revenues and expenditures reflect year of expenditure (YOE) dollars.
-Most transportation projects are funded with a combination of Federal, State, and Local funds.
+Most transportation projects are funded with a combination of federal, state, and local funds.
 The financial plan for this TIP is based on an annual comparison of reasonably available revenues to the calculated costs various project phases are expected to incur, with the understanding that these costs will not exceed available revenues.
 The projects in this TIP have been funded in accordance with current and proposed revenue sources.
 TDOT, VDOT, and local jurisdictions and agencies with projects in the TIP have indicated that they have the financial resources to provide the necessary matching funds to complete their projects.
 In addition, these agencies have determined that funding is available for the maintenance of all existing transportation systems.